ainsleydev/website/content/guidelines/payload/hooks.md

 ---

 Use hooks for data transformation and business logic.
-Hooks should be placed in a separate file under `hooks/{file}.ts` within the collection folder and have a test along side it.
+Hooks should be placed in a separate file under `hooks/{file}.ts` within the collection folder and have a test alongside it.

 **Example**: